Click on a link to be taken to the entry below.

 5. Transfers.
 If you have attended college but never attended IPFW, IU, or Purdue, an application, official high school transcript and official transcripts from all colleges attended must be submitted.
 A cumulative GPA of 2.0 at the most recent college attended is required as well as a grade of C or above in college level English composition and college level mathematics courses.
 You will be offered regular admission, admission with recommendations or admission with conditions based on your GPA.
 If college records are more than five years old, the high school transcript will be reviewed.

 7. Re-entry.
-If you previously attended PFW but have not registered for classes at PFW for more than one year, you must submit an application and official transcripts from any colleges attended since your enrollment at Purdue.
+If you previously attended IPFW but have not registered for classes at IPFW for more than one year, you must submit an application and official transcripts from any colleges attended since your enrollment at Purdue.
 No application fee is due.
 Reentry or entry to desired degree program is not guaranteed.

 Since your re-entry may be subject to the approval of the specific division/department you wish to re-enter, several working days may be required to process your application before you can register for classes.